UW-Madison-DoIT/lti-proxy/README.md

 ### LTI Proxy

-This service is a gateway to utilizing an LTI enabled provider.
+A configurable service to sign LTI parameters are return form data for your application

-## To Use
+See this [project's documentation](https://uw-madison-doit.github.io/lti-proxy/)  for more details.